ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 $$
 \text{IG} = H(\text{Parent}) - H(\text{Balance}) = 0.69 - 0.43 = 0.26nats
 $$

+If we were to choose among "Balance" and some other feature, say "Education", we would make up our mind based on the IG of both.
+If IG of "Balance" was 0.26 nats and IG of "Education" was 0.14 nats, we would pick the former to split.

+So when do we use Gini impurity versus information gain via entropy reduction?
+Both metrics work more or less the same, and in only a few cases, the results differ considerably.
+However, **there's a scenario where entropy might be more prudent: imbalanced datasets.**

 ### An example of an imbalanced dataset